Seci-Coin/Discord-TipBot/README.md

 enableaccounts=1
 ```

-edit and rename default.json.example in /config to default.json
+Edit and rename the `default.json.example` file in `/config` to `default.json`

-edit the following according to your wallets config options set in the previous step:
+Edit the following according to your wallet's config options set in the previous step:

-(you can add more coins by following this format and using the exampleTipper.js)

 ```
 "ravend": {